-We can use the results of any one insurance exam for any life insurance companies later, and we'll have access to your medical records so we can easily get offers from other insurance companies.
+We can use the results of any one insurance exam for any life insurance companies later, and we'll have access to your medical records so we can quickly and easily get offers from other insurance companies.

 This process will be hassle free for you.

 After we get approvals and verify the exact rates for which you qualify, you can make a final decision on the exact plan and amount of life insurance that you want.

 After we get you best offer, we'll send you policy with detailed letter of policy explanation and complete instructions on how to place the policy in force.

 If you are satisfied with the policy and the rate, you can accept the policy and make first payment.